Graduate Programs (M.A. in Politics and Policy and M.P.P.)

-There are an array of opportunities for students to pursue the Master of Arts program, including teaching assistantships, research assistantships, partial or full tuition remissions, or the Community Fellowship.
+There are an array of opportunities for students to pursue either the M.A. or M.P.P. programs, including teaching assistantships, research assistantships, partial or full tuition remissions, or the Community Fellowship.

 For the Community Fellows program, applicants must submit a brief supplementary statement as to why they are interested in working in a nonprofit agency, including any relevant community or volunteer experience or skills they may possess.